Three immediate ways to boost renewable energy development - feed-in tariffs, net metering, and RPS

 The ultimate goal of feed-in tariffs is to provide compensation to renewable energy producers.
 Also, feed-in tariffs have the effect of working to encourage further investments in renewable energy technology, and to incentivize home and business owners to incorporate renewable energy sources into their properties.

 Renewable energy feed-in-tariffs (REFITs) are paid by wholesale energy purchasers (grid operators or energy market operators, utilities, or government bodies), to producers/ distributors of RE.
-Payment of REFITS are made by parties (such as parties representing utilities, grid operators, or governmental entities) that have often entered into power purchase agreements (PPAs) with renewable energy producers.
-A PPA sets a minimum amount of renewable energy that must be purchased for use in the energy grid in a specified area; and a PPA is often a long-term contract (15-25 years).
-Feed-in tariffs are sometimes paid by local, state, regional, or federal governments to producers of RE.
+Payment of REFITS are made by parties representing utilities, grid operators, or governmental entities that have often entered into power purchase agreements (PPAs) with renewable energy producers.
+A PPA sets a minimum amount of renewable energy that must be purchased for use in the energy grid in a specified area.
+A PPA is often a long-term contract (15-25 years).

 Here is a brief summation of the REFIT concept: